 - Blood transfusions after the first 3 pints of blood

-The list above is only part of the covered items provided by Medicare Part A. The full list of covered benefits can be found on the Medicare.gov website.
+The list above is only part of the covered items provided by Medicare Part A. Explore all of the services covered by Medicare Part A insurance.

 Medicare Part A costs come in the forms of premiums, deductibles, and co-insurance.

-Most people don’t have to pay a premium for Medicare Part A, according to Medicare.gov.
-If you do have to pay for Part A, it can cost up to $411 each month.
+Most people don’t have to pay a premium for Medicare Part A. If you do have to pay for Part A, it can cost up to $413 each month in 2017.

 Part A will be free for you when you turn 65 if any of the following apply to you: